-It is up to the trainee which institution they will choose to become a pilot.
-I always suggest aspiring pilots to choose the flying club or flight school path.
+It is up to the trainee which institution to choose to become a pilot.
+I always suggest aspiring pilots choose the flying club or flight school path.

-From my experience, I can say that the completion of flight training in the shortest time is vital for landing a job sooner in airlines.
+From my experience, I can say that completing flight training in the shortest time is vital for landing a job sooner in airlines.

-I am not saying universities are not doing an excellent job at building pilots.
-I only believe that it is not necessary to wait for four years to get all the pilot licenses.
+I am not saying universities are not excelling at building pilots.
+I believe it is unnecessary to wait four years to get all the pilot licenses.

-Because the faster you complete the sooner you get a job.
+Because the faster you complete your studies, the sooner you get a job.

 My opinion is this:

-If you are willing to be a pilot and work hard towards your goal, you will land a job in airlines regardless of being a graduate or not.
+If you are willing to be a pilot and work hard towards your goal, you will land a job in an airline regardless of being a graduate.

 By saying working hard towards your goal, I meant that as a trainee pilot, you would study hard and pass all the exams sooner.

-- Must take note of all the mistakes you made during your last flight;
+- It would be best if you took note of all the mistakes you made during your last flight;

 - And correcting all your errors on your next flight.